216037150/Introduction-to-HTML-CSS/README.md

  web addresses used to start with HTTP, but nowadays, experts recommend using HTTPS for enhanced security.
 When example.com is typed in a modern browser, it automatically adds the HTTPS:// part.

+# Unit 5: HTML Working with Graphics and Images
+- Image tag is a void element, meaning it does not required the classing tag, they are normal known as self clossing tag.